 Pray that God would give you the opportunity to invite someone to church this coming weekend.

-It’ll be easy to get annoyed with your neighbors when they won’t cut their tree limbs back, or when their dog continues to do its business on your yard.
+It is easy to get annoyed with your neighbors when they won’t cut their tree limbs back, or when their dog continues to do its business in your yard.

 Instead of letting business as usual develop, ask the Lord to give you His heart of love for those who don’t know him.